What should Mexico do?

 - Enhanced energy security: Mexico is concerned by its dependency on fuel imports, and the desire for energy self-sufficiency is leading to more investment in domestic coal, though it is not sufficient to satisfy energy needs and locks-in highly carbon intensive infrastructure.
 Increasing energy efficiency (including vehicle fuel efficiency) and RE must be prioritized

-- A 3-year pilot national emissions trading scheme will be launched in 2020
+- A 3-year pilot national emissions trading scheme has been launched in 2020, and will be completed by 2023.

 - Electric vehicle manufacturing: Mexico is one of the main car manufacturing countries in the world.
 The UK Presidency has made Mexico a member of the COP26 ZEV Transition Council, and the country should disclose plans to shift from ICE to EVs